 Fast Food Horror Stories: You Won’t Believe What Was in This Restaurant’s Burgers

-Dietitians don’t recommend fast food but an estimated 80% of Americans still consume it monthly.
-Regardless, we expect fast food chains to follow FDA-approved health codes and sanitation laws.
-Unfortunately, many restaurants break these codes, resulting in nasty horror stories.
-You won’t believe the scandals these chains experienced, especially the disgusting ingredient found in McDonald’s burgers (page 9).
+An estimated 80% of Americans consume fast food monthly.
+We assume restaurants follow FDA-approved health and sanitation laws.
+However, many break these codes, resulting in horror stories.
+You won’t believe the scandals these chains created, especially the disgusting ingredient found in McDonald’s burgers (page 9).

 Next: Satisfy late-night cravings with caution.